 The Native Club is a fun lunchtime club where we focus on learning about Native culture in the form of crafts, music, baking, guest speakers, videos, language, and games.
 We usually meet two days of the week, Thursdays for grades 1-3 and Fridays for grades 4-6.
 Everyone is welcome to attend!

-There are two components to Project H.O.P.E., Art Therapy taught by Heather Stump (Certified Art Therapist) and Music Therapy taught by Shannon Robinson of J.B.
-Music from Calgary.
-Project H.O.P.E provides therapeutic services for children 3-18 years with severe learning needs, including communication, cognitive, self-help, social-emotional and/or behavioral difficulties.
-Project H.O.P.E provides group music and art therapy to promote the development of communication and life skills.
-Project H.O.P.E.
-Official Website
+There are two components to Project H.O.P.E., Music Therapy taught by staff working for J.B.
+Music (Calgary) and Adaptive Phys.
+Education, taught by Kelly Montford.
+In Westmount School, Project H.O.P.E provides therapeutic services for children in Kindergarten to Grade 6 with severe learning needs, including communication, cognitive, self-help, social-emotional and/or behavioral difficulties.
+Project H.O.P.E provides group music and adaptive physical education to promote the development of communication and life skills.

-Our student government consists of a group of Grade 6 students that have been elected by their peers to represent the students at Westmount School.
-Our student government meets regularly with the principal and is responsible for a number of different tasks throughout the year such as planning school-wide spirit days (photos above), MC’ing assemblies, helping to run and organize our Christmas food drive, tabulating house league points, and other various jobs around the school.
+Our student government consists of an elected group of Grade 6 students that have been elected by their peers to represent the students at Westmount School.
+Our student government meets regularly with the principal and is responsible for a number of different tasks throughout the year such as planning school-wide spirit days (photos Above), MC’ing assemblies, helping to run and organize our Christmas food drive and our Christmas Shoe Box program (Photos Above) tabulating house league points, and other various jobs around the school.

-The Early Literacy Intervention program is a division wide program, designed for grade one and two students.
-The goals of this program are to develop skills and enhance students’ abilities and successes in literacy.
-It is a student-centered program, which focuses on the strategies that the student is able to bring to the reading and writing process.
-Students are picked based on teacher recommendations and then assessed by the E.L.I teacher to make sure they fit the program criteria.
-The E.L.I program runs all year and is split into two terms, with each group of students receiving the intervention program for one term.
-Students in the program receive individualized teaching, with the goal of reading and writing at grade level when the program is complete.
+The Early Literacy and Early Numeracy programs are division wide programs, designed for grade one and two students.
+The goals of these programs are to develop skills and enhance students’ abilities and successes in literacy and basic numeracy.
+Both programs are student-centered and focus on strategies that the student is able to bring to the reading and writing process and basic numeracy operations.
+Students are picked based on teacher recommendations and then assessed by the E.L.I. or E.N.I. teacher to make sure they fit the program criteria.
+The E.L.I. and E.N.I. programs run all year and are split into two terms, with each group of students receiving the intervention program for one term.
+Students in the program receive individualized teaching, with the goal of reading, writing and using these numeracy strategies taught to help them when in class

-Literacy Success is a pull-out program supporting students in Grades 3 to 5.
-Students visit the Literacy Success room one hour each day and work in a small group setting.
+Literacy Success is a pull-out program supporting students in Grades 3 and 4.
+Students visit the Literacy Success each day and work in a small group setting.
 This program focuses on various literacy skills; strong focus on reading, comprehension and writing skills.

-Emergent Readers supports students in Grades 1 and 2 through guided reading and writing sessions for 30 minutes each day.
+Emerging Readers supports students in Grade 1, 2 and 3 through guided reading and writing sessions for 30 minutes each day.
 Students work in small groups and progress through a series of leveled lessons with a strong classroom and home connection.
 Students are expected to apply what they have learned in their regular classrooms and practice their reading skills at home as well.